Various Android pictures on a wall at Google CES 2023 booth

 The Google Pixel 7 has a larger camera sensor than the 7a, but the megapixel count is higher on all three of the 7a’s lenses.
 Pixel 7a features 64MP wide and 13MP ultra-wide cameras on the rear, with a 13MP front lens.
 The angle on the ultra-wide lens is also wider than the 7’s.

-But the icing on the cake is all of Google’s Pixel-exclusive features.
-My favorite is still Now Playing, which automatically listens to music playing in the background and displays the title and artist on your lock screen.
+On top of that, there are plenty of Pixel-exclusive features that will never come to other Android devices, as mentioned in our Google Pixel 7a review, like Now Playing, which automatically listens to music playing in the background and displays the title and artist on your lock screen.
 There are also Google Assistant-powered call assist features that sit on hold for you, screen incoming calls from unknown numbers, and so much more.

 The Google Pixel 7a retails for $50 more than the previous generation, but with all these upgrades, the slight price increase is easier to swallow.
 The phone is available in three color options: Charcoal, Sea, and Snow.